EngMoheb/Std_Dep/README.md

 ## About the Project

-**This project analyzes a Kaggle survey of (27,901 rows × 18 columns)to identify the top predictors of depression and recommend data-backed solutions.
+**This project analyzes a Kaggle survey of (27,901 rows × 18 columns) located in india to identify the top predictors of depression and provide data-driven solutions.
 We have used Excel’s Power Query, PivotTables and pivot charts to transform, analyze & visualize raw data,  and after that we have performed three phases of analysis, and provide useful insights & acitonable solutions.**

 ---